browserengineering/book/book/embeds.md

  an important performance optimization.]

 *Same-origin frame tree*: same-origin iframes can access each others' variables and DOM, even if they are not adjacent in the frame tree.
-Implement this.
+Implement this, and also the ability for two same-origin frames to see each others' variables even if they aren't adjacent in the frame tree.

 *Iframe media queries*.
 Implement.